Chapter Ninety-Seven; The Net Closing In

 The door opened almost automatically.

-He stepped into the office nodding to the man behind the desk who hadn't looked up, ice blue eyes perusing files in his hands.
+He stepped into the office, nodding respectfully to the man behind the desk who hadn't looked up, ice blue eyes perusing files in his hands.

 "Don't waste my time with idle chit-chat."